 Like all treatment therapies, you may experience mild to moderate side effects after sclerotherapy.
 Reported events for the treatment of spider veins have ranged from simple localized itching, which can last for one or two days after the procedure, to more involved raised, red areas at the injection site.
 These side effects should dissipate and disappear within a few days.
 Bruising may also occur around the injection site and can last several days or weeks.

-Johnson City Spider Vein Specialists
+Tennessee Spider Vein Specialists

-If you are in need of spider vein removal in Johnson City, TN, contact The Vein Company today.
+If you are in need of spider vein removal in Johnson City, Kingsport, or Knoxville, contact The Vein Company today.
 No special preparations are needed before making an appointment.
 Once you come in, your doctor will examine the suspected area and ask you questions related to your symptoms and family history.
 Some tests may be taken to see how your veins are functioning or if there’s any evidence of severe complications.

-Fill out the contact form on our contact page to schedule an appointment with one of our doctors.
+Fill out the form on our contact page to schedule an appointment with one of our doctors.
 You can also call us at 423-328-0163.